Ritesh332/Task2/README.md

 ### ⚠️ Disclaimer
 This project is created strictly for educational and research purposes.
 It is intended to inform and raise awareness.

-This project is created strictly for educational and research purposes.
-It demonstrates phishing email analysis to help individuals recognize and defend against malicious emails.
 ---